RaoShubham/TimeApp/README.md

 # TimeApp
-An app to manage the schedule of classes
+An app to manage the schedule of classes.This is a very useful App.